-If a nurse has a grievance, the nurse must first present the grievance in writing to the nurse's immediate supervisor within fourteen (14) calendar days from the date the nurse knew or had reason to know that a grievance existed.
-Upon receipt thereof, the immediate supervisor shall attempt to resolve the problem and shall respond in writing to the nurse within fourteen (14) calendar days following receipt of the written grievance.
+If a nurse has a grievance, the Union must first present the grievance in writing to the nurse's immediate supervisor within fourteen (14) calendar days from the date the nurse knew or had reason to know that a grievance existed.
+Upon receipt thereof, the immediate supervisor shall attempt to resolve the problem and shall respond in writing to the Union within fourteen (14) calendar days following receipt of the written grievance.
+Nothing in this provision is intended to prevent the nurse and their immediate supervisor from addressing the issue informally prior to the Union filing a written grievance.